Avian malaria: Control

 The main way to control avian malaria is to control mosquito populations.
 Hunting and removing pigs helps, because wallows from feral pigs and hollowed out logs of the native hapu'u ferns provide dirty standing water where the mosquito breeds (USDI and USGS 2005).
 Around houses, reducing the number of potential water catchment containers helps reduce the mosquito breeding sites (SPREP Undated).
 However, in Hawaiʻi, attempts to control the mosquitoes by larval habitat reduction and larvicide use have not eliminated the threat.

 It may also be possible to find birds that are resistant to malaria, collect eggs and raise young birds for re-introduction into areas where birds are not resistant, giving the species a head-start on spreading resistance.
 There is evidence for evolution of resistance to avian malaria in two endemic species, Oʻahu ʻamakihi and Hawaiʻi ʻamakihi.
 If other species can be preserved for long enough, they may evolve resistance as well.
 One tactic would be to reforest high-elevation areas on the island of Hawaiʻi, for example above the refuge of Hakalau on land managed by the Department of Hawaiʻian Homelands.
 This could give birds more time to adapt before climate change or mosquito evolution bring avian malaria to the last remaining bird populations.

-Extirpating mosquitos from Hawai'i using CRISPR editing has also been suggested.
+Extirpating mosquitos from Hawaiʻi using CRISPR editing has also been suggested.